 As a teacher, what do I have to do?

-I’d recommend you start in early spring (well before the Year 11 and 12 students get close to exam leave).
+We recommend you start as soon as possible in early spring (well before the students get close to exam leave).
 Maybe start immediately after the practice exams by telling good students about the competition or demonstrating one of the problems to a good class.
-This year the Ping Pong Rocket might be a good stimulator.

 The sort of students who will do well at this competition are the sort who will be intrigued by the problems and have the tenacity to find out more from the web and get other students involved.
 They may also be motivated by the prospect of an international trip representing New Zealand in an international competition!
 You may like to invite students who are both good at physics, keen to carry out their own research and work well in a team.